-Creating rich classroom discussions is one way you can breathe new life into your classrooms.
+Creating rich classroom discussions will breathe life into your in-person or virtual math instruction!

 If you are unfamiliar with these techniques, I would encourage you to read this post, which includes easy-to-implement strategies for accountable talk.